-Long Island Sound winter flounder model
+Task 3: Long Island Sound winter flounder model

-DS holds data collected by ACFHP from multiple entities that have coverage within Long Island Sound.
-The majority of this data is trawl survey data, and coverage of that data since 2000 is good.
-Due to time and budgetary constraints, all predictor data will come from readily available sources.
-It is the viewpoint of DS that a model can be built predicting winter flounder relative abundance (or relative abundance of YOY/juvenile winter flounder).
+DS acquired data collected by ACFHP from multiple entities for Long Island Sound.
+Data coverage since 2000 is good and the majority of the data is from trawl surveys.
+DS will develop a model to predict winter flounder relative abundance (or relative abundance of YOY/juvenile winter flounder), where predictor data is readily available.
 Due to time and budget constraints, review and stakeholder participation will need to be strictly limited.
-Critical decisions that are outside of the capabilities of DS will need to be quickly addressed by the core coordinators for winter flounder (i.e. Julie Devers, Lisa Havel, Caroly Shumway.
+Critical decisions that are outside of the capabilities of DS will need to be quickly addressed by the core coordinators for winter flounder (i.e. Julie Devers, Lisa Havel, Caroly Shumway).

-Specifically, DS perform the following tasks in order to meet the above stated needs.
+Specifically, DS will perform the following tasks:

-- Develop a winter flounder long island model based on existing data sources, with efficient support help from ACFHP technical team - Develop report summarizing results, methodology, data needs requirements, constraints, and limitations. - Integrate results into decision support tool
+Develop a winter flounder model for the Long Island Sound based on existing data sources, with efficient support help from ACFHP technical team.

+- Develop report summarizing results, methodology, data needs requirements, constraints, and limitations. - Integrate results into the decision support tool.

-Develop Diadromous species case study
+Task 4.
+Diadromous species case study

-After examining fish sample data compiled from multiple sources, DS will attempt to utilize the run count information from the TNC and Dauwalter reports to create a statistical characterization or prediction of distribution and/or threats to river herring.
-At present time, the exact methodology, project outputs, and likely success of this pilot project cannot be determined, but DS will work with stakeholders to exhaust all options in utilizing the run count data to produce a reliable, useful product for restoration managers.
-Ideally, DS will be able to create a model that predicts run strength based on habitat variables.
-This run strength model will allow restoration experts to assess likely habitats outside the current distribution in order to potentially focus restoration efforts to allow access to areas currently unreachable by river herring.
-If successful, this model MAY point to additional stressors (such as imperviousness for instance) that are also depressing current run strength.
+After examining fish sample data compiled from multiple sources, DS will attempt to utilize the run count information from the TNC and Dauwalter reports to create a statistical characterization or prediction of the distribution and/or threats to river herring.
+At the present time, the exact methodology, project outputs, and likely success of this pilot project cannot be determined, but DS will work with stakeholders to exhaust all options in utilizing the run count data to produce a reliable and useful product for restoration managers.
+Ideally.
+DS will be able to create a model that predicts run strength based on habitat variables.
+This run strength model will allow managers to assess likely habitats outside the current distribution.
+This model will focus potential restoration efforts to sites that allow access to areas currently unreachable by river herring.
+If successful, this model MAY also point to additional stressors (such as imperviousness for instance) that are depressing current run strength.

-As an alternative, If DS finds the run count data to be insufficient to produce useful results, the creation of a surrogate species model has potential to inform restoration decisions as well.
+As an alternative, if DS finds the run count data to be insufficient, the creation of a surrogate species model has potential to inform restoration decisions.
 If an inland species or group of species that inhabit preferred spawning habitat for river herring can be modeled, there is potential to use those predictions in concert with existing efforts to map known and historical locations of river.

-If neither of the above options produce usable results, DS can incorporate the results from the TNC river herring restoration project into the final NALCC web-based decision support tool.
-Currently the TNC report is available in paper form, but has not yet been transferred into a web mapping environment for end users.
+If neither of the above options produce usable results, DS can incorporate the results from the TNC river herring restoration project into the final decision support tool.
+Currently, the TNC report is available in paper form, but has not yet been transferred into a web mapping environment.

-Specifically, DS will perform the following tasks in order to meet the above stated needs:
+Specifically, DS will perform the following tasks:

-- Examine the possibility of creating a prediction of distribution and/or threats from the run-count data. - Examine alternative modeling approaches that could be useful to stakeholders. - Develop report summarizing results, methodology, data needs requirements, constraints, and limitations - Integrate results-of this modeling effort and/or TNC results-into decision support tool.
+- Examine the possibility of creating a prediction of distribution and/or threats from the run-count data. - Examine alternative modeling approaches that could be useful to stakeholders. - Develop report summarizing results, methodology, data needs requirements, constraints, and limitations.
+Integrate results-of this modeling effort and/or TNC results-into the decision support tool.

-Activities Anticipated Next Quarter:
+Activities Anticipated Next Ouarter: